mangalambigai/frontend-nanodegree-arcade-game/README.md

 The game can be run by launching the index.html

 ## Playing the game
+Use the arrow keys to move the player and enjoy.

 ### Choosing Avatars
 - When user navigates to the page, 5 avatars get displayed.
 - User can choose an avatar by clicking on it.